 In Asia Pacific, Australia/New Zealand, and China, areas that have been living with the devastating effects of COVID-19 longer than any part of the world, PepsiCo is supporting healthcare workers and addressing hunger, providing:

 The company will expand these investments in the coming weeks.
-Additionally, for the month of April, The PepsiCo Foundation is offering a two-to-one matching program for all employee charitable contributions to select nonprofits providing COVID-19 relief globally, contributing up to $2 million in support to nonprofits chosen by employees.
+Additionally, in April and May, The PepsiCo Foundation is offering a two-to-one matching program for all employee charitable contributions to select nonprofits providing COVID-19 relief globally, contributing up to $2 million in support to nonprofits chosen by employees.

 Remote Work and Meeting Guidance